triSYCL/triSYCL/doc/about-sycl.rst

     the host and debugged using the usual tools and use any system (such ``<cstdio>`` or ``<iostream>``...) or data libraries (for nice data visualization);

+  - by lowering some architectural features down to plain CPU C++, you can even debug weird data-race problems with standard tools such as Valgrind/Helgrind, Clang/GCC ThreadSanitizer...

   - since the kernel code is `C++`_ code even when run on an accelerator, instrumenting the code by using special array classes or overloading